crimeraaa/dst-shellbells/README.md

 >
 > `data.notes` is a table containing many subtables, each of these subtables contains you pitch information and rhythm duration information.

 That's the basic formula for making a songfile.
+As long as you understand that you're creating LUA tables, and you have an idea of how your song goes, everything (in theory) will be fine.
+Rinse and repeat this process for however long your song is, or for however many parts/voices you want to include.

+Not shown in the above example are the capabilities to make rests, ties, simultaneous voices/chords and placement functions.
+Please see the respective sections for these parts.
+(Ctrl + F will be your best friend!)

 When you're done with making your song, go to `scripts/songlist.lua` and declare your filename under the correct `dir` key.

 ```LUA
 local songlist = {}